arvados/l7g/doc/Lightning-Genome-Library-Format.md

 The library version is done on the 2bit or 2bit tar sequence described above and not on the sequences as they appear in the SGLF.

+### Tiled Genome Version Comparison

+Given a tiled genome, one would like to know if the tile library can support conversion.
+That is, it would be desirable to know whether the tile library can support conversion to raw sequence of the tiled genome.

+To support this function, a hash of the genome can be done by creating a path manifest of the interleaved tile IDs and their sequence hashes, then taking the hash of the path manifest.

+When querying whether a tile library server supports conversion, the tile genome hash can be sent along with a list of the tile IDs so that the tile library server can compare it's computed genome hash with the one received.

+For convenience, a small database of known genomes along with their hashes can be loaded on the tile library server for quick lookup.

 ### Tile Library Difference